Skip to content

 This is quite impressive.
 So read on:

-• It is known for its calming nature therefore any kind of redness, or irritation caused by acne medications or in general are taken care of by this darling product.
+• Hyaluronic acid is known for its calming nature therefore any kind of redness, or irritation caused by acne medications or in general are taken care of by this darling product.

-• When your skin is fully hydrated after using Hyaluronic acid, aging automatically slows down a bit.
-Dry skin is the biggest reason for fine lines & wrinkles.
+• When your skin is fully hydrated after using Hyaluronic acid, skin aging automatically slows down a bit.
+How?
+Because Dry skin is the biggest reason for fine lines and wrinkles.

 • Improves skin’s rough texture by making it smooth for makeup application.

-• Hyaluronic acid is the friendliest & sweetest acid in nature hence no clashes if layered or paired with any other acid, medicine, or serum.
+• Hyaluronic acid is the friendliest and sweetest acid in nature hence no clashes if layered or paired with any other acid, medicine, or serum.

 • Anybody can use it.
-Hyaluronic acid is suitable for all skin types-oily/dry/combination/normal/sensitive Voila!
+Hyaluronic acid is suitable for all skin types: oily/dry/combination/normal/sensitive

-Always be the boss of your product & know how to use it perfectly
+Always be the boss of your product and know how to use it perfectly.

 How to use Hyaluronic acid in your skincare routine?

-• Always layer Hyaluronic acid with a nice moisturizer & seal the skin.
-If you don’t & if the air around you is dry, it draws moisture from deep layers of your skin and makes the skin drier; leaving it uncomfortably sort of tight.
-So don’t forget the moisturizer!
+• The most important rule is, always layer Hyaluronic acid with a moisturizer and seal the skin.
+If you don’t and if the air around you is dry, the dry air draws moisture from deep layers of your skin and makes the skin even drier; leaving the skin uncomfortably tight.
+So don’t forget the moisturizer.

 • Apply Hyaluronic acid on clean damp skin, it absorbs amazingly well on damp skin.